thecarp/dactyl-keyboard/doc/options-wrist-rest-mounts.md

 ### Parameter <a id="blocks-aliases">`aliases`</a>

-A map of short names to specific blocks, i.e. `case-side` or `plinth-side`.
+A map of short names to specific blocks, i.e. `main-side` or `plinth-side`.
 Such aliases are for use elsewhere in the configuration.

 ⸻